 They grow to length of about 5 cms.
 They pupate in a cocoon in their burrow under the soil.

 The adults emerge about four weeks later.
 They vary in colour from light brown to almost black.
 However, all Bogongs have characteristic marks on each fore wing: namely a dark arrow-marked streak, broken by one round pale spot and one comma-shaped spot.
 The hind wings are light brown with a darker border.
 At rest the moth holds its wings like a tent over its body.
 The males have feathery antennae, and the females have thread-like antennae.
 The moth has a wingspan of about 5 cms.

 The main breeding ground of the Bogong is the pasture land west of the Great Dividing Range.
 However, during summer, the high temperatures make the plains unfavourable for the Bogongs.
-The adults that emerge in spring migrate south to Tasmania, and to the cooler high country of the Great Dividing Range.
+The adults that emerge in spring migrate south particularly to the cooler high country of the Great Dividing Range.
 They particularly congregate around the area of Mount Bogong in the Alpine National Park.
 Indeed, the name "Bogong" is said to derive from an Aboriginal word meaning "high plains".
 The migration has been the subject of an ABC film: "Night of the Bogongs".